microsoft/dicom-server/docs/concepts/change-feed.md

 - Build connected application pipelines like ML that react to change events or schedule executions based on created or deleted instance.

 - Extract business analytics insights and metrics, based on changes that occur to your objects.

+- Poll the change feed to create an event source for push notifications.